Blog · Review Essay · Last reviewed June 25, 2026

 Waldrop's story also clarifies why networking and personal computing belong together.
 A computer that only calculates locally can extend an individual.
 A networked computer changes what a group can know, remember, coordinate, and argue about.

-The Computer History Museum's networking exhibit says that Licklider envisioned networks that could globally unite different kinds of computers, a radical and difficult idea at the time.
-The 1960s timeline adds the practical steps: intergalactic-network memos, IPTO contracts, time-sharing work, early wide-area connections, Bob Taylor's 1966 networking push, Larry Roberts's ARPANET planning, packet switching, interface message processors, and the first Request for Comments in 1969.
+The Computer History Museum's 1960s timeline records the practical steps that followed Licklider's network vision: intergalactic-network memos, IPTO contracts, time-sharing work, early wide-area connections, Bob Taylor's 1966 networking push, Larry Roberts's ARPANET planning, packet switching, interface message processors, and the first Request for Comments in 1969.
+DARPA's own ARPANET history adds the institutional frame: ARPA-funded work under Licklider helped create what became a four-node ARPANET, with the first computer-to-computer signal sent between UCLA and SRI on October 29, 1969.

 The 1968 Licklider and Robert Taylor paper "The Computer as a Communication Device" makes the ambition sharper.
 It was not just about sending messages.
 It treated computer-mediated communication as a shared modeling process in which people could work on external representations together.
 That is a deep ancestor of collaborative documents, forums, simulations, dashboards, shared code repositories, and now model-mediated workspaces.